Buchanan, Michigan: Attractions

+The historic Ross Sanders House sits at 107 W Front St, Buchanan, MI 49107, and has served multiple functions over it's 150 year lifespan.
+It was at one point city hall, the library, the police station, an escape room, a hair salon, and most recently a non-profit office.

 Red Bud MX is a racetrack opened in 1973 that hosts a round of the AMA Motocross Championship on the Independence Day weekend.

 Many other attractions are located in surrounding Buchanan Township.

 Education

 Buchanan Community Schools consists of two elementary schools, Ottawa and Moccasin (grades K-4), Buchanan Middle School (grades 5–7), and Buchanan High School.

 Infrastructure

 Transportation

 Buchanan is located 1.5 mi north of US 12, 2.3 mi west of US 31, 9.3 mi north of the US 31 interchange on the Indiana Toll Road (I-80|I-90), and 20 mi east of I-94 (exit 4 via US 12).

 The nearest rail hubs are the Amtrak stations at Niles and New Buffalo, and the South Shore Line station in South Bend, Indiana.

 Commercial air service is provided by the South Bend International Airport, with flights to larger hubs such as Atlanta, Chicago O’Hare, Cincinnati, Cleveland, Detroit, Las Vegas, Minneapolis-St. Paul, Orlando, and St. Petersburg-Clearwater.